aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/determine-version/_index.md

     answer: No, the library works independently and does not need Microsoft Project on the host machine.
   - question: Is technical support available for Aspose.Tasks?
-    answer: Yes, you can get help from the Aspose.Tasks forum [here](https://forum.aspose.com/c/tasks/15).
+    answer: Yes, you can get help from the Aspose.Tasks forum [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Get Project Version – Aspose Tasks Java Tutorial
+# Retrieve Project Version Using Aspose.Tasks for Java

 In this **Aspose Tasks Java tutorial** you’ll learn **how to get project version** of a Microsoft Project file and also how to **retrieve last saved date** using the Aspose.Tasks library for Java.
 Knowing the file version and save timestamp helps you avoid compatibility problems, enforce migration policies, and keep accurate audit logs.
 We'll walk through every step—from environment setup to printing the version and date—so you can embed this check into any Java application with confidence.